 Departure • Join the group as you begin a month of village-based community service in rural Northern Tanzania.
 The group flight departs from JFK Airport where you meet one of your leaders and fly to Kilimanjaro Airport outside Arusha, Tanzania.

-Our Host Village • Travel by truck the short distance to our host village in the foothills of Mount Meru.
-Here, we live together as a group as we collaborate with local people and undertake several important service projects.
+Our Host Village • Travel a short distance by truck to our host village in the foothills of Mount Meru.
+Live together as a group as we collaborate with local people and undertake several important service projects.

 Weekend Excursions • Take weekend excursions to stay in lodges in the hills near Mt.
 Kilimanjaro and to a cultural center where friends of Putney Student Travel introduce you to traditional Maasai culture.
 Participate in music, dance, batik, beading, and cultural exchange.